 If you are approved to use computerised accounting we will not require flight sheets.

 At the end of each day you must summarise all sales under each agreed stock number.
 This will form part of your accounts.

 Important note: If you sell duty-paid goods to entitled passengers, you must make sure your system can separately identify the duty and VAT payment.
 The passenger’s flight number will automatically indicate duty-free sales.

 5.2 Sales of duty-free goods to entitled passengers transiting another airport

-These entitled passengers (travelling to a non-EU destination), must:
+These entitled passengers (travelling to a non-UK and non-EU destination), must:

 - hold a single valid through ticket for the whole journey (for example: Manchester to New York via London), and

 - depart the transiting airport within 5 hours of arrival (scheduled time of arrival and departure printed on the ticket)